ESCOMP/CTSM/doc/source/tech_note/Urban/CLM50_Tech_Note_Urban.rst

 observed forcing (e.g., reanalysis or field observations).
-The urban model produces sensible, latent heat, and momentum fluxes, emitted longwave, and reflected solar radiation, which are area-averaged with fluxes from non-urban “landunits” (e.g., vegetation, lakes) to supply grid cell averaged fluxes to the atmospheric model.
+The urban model produces sensible, latent heat, and momentum fluxes, emitted longwave, and reflected solar radiation, which are area-averaged with fluxes from non-urban "landunits" (e.g., vegetation, lakes) to supply grid cell averaged fluxes to the atmospheric model.

 Present day global urban extent and urban properties were developed by